Magento vs Shopify

 Lots of Apps Means Lots of Cash Spent

-Shopify ecommerce platform offers easily installed apps, and many of them are incredibly helpful for your business.
-The problem with needing so many is that you might end up spending too much on them.
-Compared to Magento’s built-in suite of free features, Shopify can feel basic.
+The problem with needing so many is that you might spend too much on them.
+Shopify can feel basic compared to Magento’s built-in suite of free features.

 Not the Best for Larger Online Stores

-Shopify shines with smaller businesses, as it can get to a point where paying for additional apps and features become expensive.
 Should your business increase, you might find the platform too restrictive and simplistic.
-This point is where some entrepreneurs switch to a different platform that’s better for big business.
+At this point, some entrepreneurs switch to a better platform for big business.

 Pricing Comparison